sharon-olorunns/LATEX-CV-Cover-Letter/README.md

 # LATEX-CV-Cover-Letter
-Here is the latex versions of my CV and Cover Letter
+Here are the latex versions of my CV and Cover Letter